 Using Greenery and Other Natural Elements

 When choosing to use neutral colors for the holiday, greenery is such a great way to add a pop of color to any space.

 I brought in different sizes of tabletop trees on the buffet.
 A white ceramic container and vintage silver cups and trays were used to display my faux trees.

-My new 60″ faux Afloral Real Touch Norfolk Pine Garland look so realistic and look great on the buffet with Christmas lights.
+My new 60″ faux Afloral Real Touch Norfolk Pine Garland looks so realistic and looks great on the buffet with Christmas lights.
 Sadly, the garlands are sold out at both the Afloral site and Amazon.

 I haven’t had a chance to go out and forage fresh branches but will add some to the faux mix.